ISOMETRIC AND PERSPECTIVE PROJECTIONS

 drawn to isometric view the angle between

-3. 3.Top view of a square is given and has to
+the vertical edge and horizontal is 90 degrees. - 3.Top view of a square is given and has to

 draw its isometric view which angle the base